 The program emphasizes not just physical ergonomic factors, but also the importance of organizational ergonomic factors like policies, communication, and teamwork.

 Interdisciplinary collaboration with faculty

 Classes can be taken online, on ground, or a combination that best fits your lifestyle and can be tailored to working professionals

 Adapt your skills to the changing world: With the changing nature of work and healthcare, organizations are building and expanding their primary prevention efforts for workers in the workplace.
 Such organizations need people to meet these challenges, creating a culture of health and safety for their employees.

 What you can do once you have the certificate:

 The demand for occupational safety and health professionals has been growing in recent years with the need for training in ergonomics.

 State governments are implementing legislation for safe patient handing in healthcare settings, thereby increasing the demand for professionals with ergonomics expertise.
 Such programs based on ergonomics need to focus on organizational and facilities factors for successful implementation.

 The workforce in the United States has an increasing number of chronic health issues that need to be addressed by the workplace in order to maintain a productive workforce.

-Fall Admission Deadline: August 1 Spring Admission Deadline: December 1
+Fall admissions deadline: August 1 Spring admission deadline: December 1